columbiaspace/columbiaspace.org/_posts/2017-11-4-outreachoperations-cusplash.markdown

 date:   2017-11-4
 categories: outreachoperations
 ---
-This Saturday was our fourth(?) time participating in CU Splash, a day-long event for high school students to learn topics outside of the classroom.
+This Saturday was our third time participating in CU Splash, a day-long event for high school students to learn topics outside of the classroom.
 We taught a course called "Intro to Space Exploration," where we introduced basic orbital mechanics, propellants, space history, and challenges in space.

 <p align="center">
 	<img src="/assets/media/img/outreach-operations/F17-Splash-1.png">